Tyrrrz/CliWrap/Readme.md

 > **Note**:
 > Similarly to `ExecuteAsync()`, cancellation is also supported by `ExecuteBufferedAsync()`, `ListenAsync()`, and `Observe()`.

-### Retrieving process-related information
+### Process information

 The task returned by `ExecuteAsync()` and `ExecuteBufferedAsync()` is, in fact, not a regular `Task<T>`, but an instance of `CommandTask<T>`.
-This is a specialized awaitable object that contains additional information about the process associated with the executing command:
+This is a specialized awaitable object that contains additional information about the process associated with the executing command.

+If you separate the task into its own variable, you can access the `ProcessId` property to get the ID of the underlying process:

 ```csharp
 var task = Cli.Wrap("foo")